-All public parking lots are open, including Riverwalk Landing Parking Terrace, the National Park Service Beach Picnic Area, and parking lots at York Hall, County Administration/Courthouse area, and Archer Cottage (corner of Read/Water Streets).
+All public parking lots are open, including Riverwalk Landing Parking Terrace, the National Park Service Beach Picnic Area and Visitor Center lot, and parking lots at York Hall, County Administration/Courthouse area, and Archer Cottage (corner of Read/Water Streets).

 Waterfront restroom facilities are also open.
 Please practice social distancing when waiting in line.

 YORKTOWN MARKET DAYS

 Go Green Market In collaboration with York County’s Department of Public Works and the York County Beautification Committee, the market will encourage shoppers to reduce, reuse, and recycle.
 The market begins at 8 a.m. and there will be free family activities from 10 a.m. to 12 p.m. on September 12 to help promote environmental sustainability as well as free reusable market bags to the first 500 customers.
 The visiting LOVE Letters will be turned green for the day as a photo op for visiting families.
 Call (757) 890-5900 for more information.

 Sister Cities French Market: Modeled after the market in Yorktown’s sister city Port-Vendres France, shop for French favorites on September 19 from 8 a.m. to 3 p.m. at Riverwalk Landing.
 Shoppers will find fresh-baked bread, croissants and pastries; chocolates & macarons; wine; soaps and more!
 Enjoy a Wine Garden featuring French wines, a silent auction and student exchange raffle.
 Call (757) 877-2933 for more information.

 Due to crowd concerns and guidelines to use only licensed food trucks, caterers, or restaurants to provide food to the public, the Watermen's Museum has made the difficult decision to cancel this annual event.